Last Updated on June 12, 2022

-I love listening to podcasts when I run, so I always bring my iPod and headphones.
+I love listening to podcasts when I run, so I always bring my iPhone and headphones.
 My lifesaver on long runs: a portable battery charger.
-My iPod Touch doesn’t have the best battery life anymore, and my small charger easily fits in my pocket.
+My iPhone doesn’t have the best battery life anymore, and my small charger easily fits in my pocket.
 If you’re using an app to track your performance, you might also consider investing in one of these portable chargers (mine was $20 and I couldn’t be happier with it).

-I also use an exercise armband pouch bag to store my iPod while I’m running.
+I also use an exercise armband pouch bag to store my iPhone while I’m running.